El-DriMa/Product-Manager/README.md

 - Update Product: Modify existing product information.
 - Delete Product: Remove products from the database.

-### The application currently supports the Read operation to display a list of products.
+### The application currently supports the Read and Create operations to display a list of products and create new products.

 ## Technologies Used